hiro5id/console-log-json/README.md

 # console-log-json

+A universal JSON logger that plugs in to the existing `console.log` native function.

 ## Pupose and Description
 A no fuss simple drop-in replacement for `console.log()`, `console.info()`, `console.error()` to handle anything you throw at it and have the